Four questions to ask before starting a big data initiative

 Through many surveys, executives have identified that big data initiatives rank high on the projects lists for 2012 and 2013.
 It's not surprising, since the promise that big data can improve and streamline presentations, gain insights to consumer purchasing habits and, in the healthcare industry, even help save lives is simply too important to ignore.

 However, several key questions must be answered:

-What tangible benefits can big data initiatives provide my organisation?
+- What tangible benefits can big data initiatives provide my organization?

 While there may be more questions on many IT executive's minds, these are just the four that dominate most conversations.
 Here are the details and answers on the above questions.

 Data comes in three formats-structured, semi-structured and unstructured.
 Structured data is organized in a way that both computers and humans can read.
 The most obvious example is a relational database.
 Semi-structured data, which includes XML, email and electronic data interchange (EDI), lacks such formal structure but nonetheless contains tags that separate semantic elements.
 Finally, unstructured data refers to data types, including images, audio and video, which are not part of a database.

 Advice: 5 Things CIOs Should Know Abou Big Data

 The foremost challenge is the need to unlock the data and gain access to it so you can store it and use it.
 This allows for the information to stay in its raw format, where it can be analyzed and reported on as it streams real-time into an analytics system.
 For structured data, this process is fairly straightforward.
 When working with unstructured data, on the other hand, advanced algorithms and powerful engines are needed to process the incoming data.